useradgents/skot/docs/components/framework_components/skpagerwithtabs.md

 </LinearLayout>
 ```

-`initialPages` could be an empty list.
-You can set TabPage to display after SKPagerWithTabs init, setting `pages` properties.
+The `initialPages` property can be an empty list.
+You can define the list of TabPages to be displayed at any time by setting the `pages` property.

 ## Properties